 Picking the Best Tool for the Job

-Even the most experienced tile installation professional eyes a project before digging in and cutting tiles.
+Even the most experienced tile installation professional puts proper planning into a project before digging in and cutting tiles.
 It may be second nature to someone with experience, but they still figure out how to handle the necessary cuts ahead of time.

 A manual tile cutter is an excellent choice for smaller tile cutting projects because of its portability, though there are small and light electric cutters on the market if you look for them.